ParedesGab/PP3-my-community-finances-app/README.md

-# My Financial Survey 2025!
+# The 2025 Community Finances App!

 (Developer: Gabriela Fabiola Paredes Rojas)

 ![Mockup image](documentation/website-screenshots/1-mockup.png)

-**Welcome to the FinancialSurvey2025!**
+**Welcome to the CommunityFinaces App!**

-    This application collects information about income and expenses to provide insights into the financial landscape of your community!
+    This application collects information about 2025
+    income and expenses to provide insights into the financial landscape of your community!

     Your participation will remain anonymous.
     Thank you for contributing to a better understanding of personal finances!